DON’T MISS

 After the unification of Germany in 1871, the region became the geographical centre of the new German Empire and prospered as an agricultural and industrial powerhouse.
 In 1925, the Bauhaus - which would later become one of the world’s most famous schools of art, architecture and design - set up a new home in Dessau.
 By 1932, however, the NSDAP had become the strongest party in Saxony-Anhalt and, rejecting the school as a centre of communist intellectualism, forced it to close down.

-Fall & Rise
+Fall & rise

 Like much of the rest of Germany, Saxony-Anhalt’s cities sustained heavy damage during the Second World War.
 After Germany’s unconditional surrender in May 1945, the province of Saxony-Anhalt was formed, before being dissolved in 1952 and then finally reinstated in 1990.

-After the fall of the Berlin Wall, Saxony-Anhalt experienced a sharp decline - driven by the downturn of coal and lignite mining - and lost roughly one-fifth of its population between 1960 and the turn of the century.
+During the Cold War and after the fall of the Berlin Wall, Saxony-Anhalt experienced a sharp decline - driven by the downturn of coal and lignite mining - and lost roughly one-fifth of its population between 1960 and the turn of the century.
 By the early 2000s, the state was considered one of the poorest in Germany.

 Nowadays, Saxony-Anhalt has begun to recover, with its food-processing, metalworking and chemical industries enabling it to rise in economic importance.
 Moreover, thanks to its rich cultural heritage - the state is home to the highest concentration of UNESCO World Heritage Sites in Germany - it has slowly built a reputation, both within Germany and beyond, as a fantastic tourist destination.